github/gh-gei/CONTRIBUTING.md

 All work done by the maintainers of this repo is tracked in this repo using Issues.
 We have a hierarchical backlog with Epics at the top, broken down into Batches then broken down to Tasks (epic/batch/task is indicated via labels on the issues).
 You can see an example Epic and navigate down from there [here](https://github.com/github/OctoshiftCLI/issues/101).

 ## Submitting a Pull Request
 Before submitting a Pull Request please first open an issue to get feedback on the change you intend to submit.
-There's no worse feeling than submitting a PR after alot of effort only to learn that the maintainers don't want to add that feature to the product (or have very different ideas on how it should be designed).
+There's no worse feeling than submitting a PR after alot of effort only to learn that the maintainers don't intend to add that feature to the product (or have very different ideas on how it should be designed).

 When creating a PR the template will prompt you to confirm that you have done various required steps (or at least considered them and determined they are not necessary on this PR):